 Let’s Talk About Health

 I am in no way, shape or form, an expert on physical or mental health.
 I do, however, live with conditions that walk a jagged line between both.
-My life has been a constant struggle to live with, and to understand, my depression, anxiety, PTSD (due to childhood trauma), PCOS, anemia, dental deterioration and Fibromyalgia.
+My life has been a constant struggle to live with, and to understand, my health my depression, anxiety, Complex PTSD (due to childhood trauma), PCOS, anemia, dental deterioration and Fibromyalgia.

 After becoming a parent, I also added trying to understand and accept autism, depression, ADHD and bi-polar through another person’s perspective.